 Being creative does not come naturally to everyone.
 In this book you will learn principles and strategies of being creative – told in a very entertaining way.
 Believe Guy Kawasaki when he says: “This is the only book about creativity that you’ll ever need.”

 In the modern world, rules change.
 What was right in the industrial age may simply not apply for your blog or business today.
 Not Taught is a real eye opener.
 You do not need money a title or even a formal education to succeed.
 What you really need is a willingness to learn and to contribute to the community you want to conquer.
 Make this world yours!

 You need a push to go from dreaming about it to actually doing it: Here it is!

-Don’t let fear of the change hold you back.
-This book is part self help and part personal story.
+Don’t let the fear of the change hold you back.
+This book is part self-help and part personal story.
 Get inspired to follow your dreams.

 Books about Blogging

 One of our favorite marketing bloggers Neil Patel shares his view on how to game and outsmart the “system”.
 Learn what rules you should follow, and which ones to bend.
 Follow your heart, use your head and establish the right habits.